Energetics of three interacting mass-imbalanced bodies in a three-dimensional spherical harmonic trap: Overview of the Three-Body Problem

 where ${}_{2}F_{1}$ is the Gaussian hypergeometric function.
 This solution for $F(R)$ is valid for $s_{nl}^2\geq0$.
 For $s_{nl}^2<0$ there is a different solution, see Section \ref{sec:Efimov}.
 Note that some values of $s_{nl}$ and $l$ are forbidden and are not predicted by the method of Section \ref{sec:Summation}; $l=0$, $s=2$ for fermions and, $l=1$, $s=3$ and $l=0$, $s=4$ for bosons are forbidden because the wavefunctions are 0 \cite{werner2008trapped}.

 The interactions are enforced by the Bethe-Peierls boundary condition, Eq. (\ref{eq:BethePeierls}), and this allows for the values of $s_{nl}$ to be calculated, but only in the non-interacting and unitary regimes.
+In the intermediate regime this formalism breaks down.
 Note in Eq. (\ref{eq:HyperradialCondition}) $s_{nl}^2$ appears not $s_{nl}$.
 Hence there is a degree of arbitrarity in $s_{nl}$, convention is to choose $s_{nl}\in[0,\infty)$ for $s_{nl}^2\geq0$ and $s_{nl}\in i\cdot[0,\infty)$ for $s_{nl}^2<0$.
 The $s_{nl}^2<0$ case will be considered in more detail in Section \ref{sec:Efimov}.

-In the non-interacting case Eq. (\ref{eq:BethePeierls}) implies $\varphi_{ls_{nl}}(0)=0$, and so the values of $s_{nl}$ are given
+In the non-interacting case Eq. (\ref{eq:BethePeierls}) implies $\varphi_{ls_{nl}}(0)=0$, and so the values of $s_{nl}$ are given \cite{liu2010three}

 where $n\in\mathbb{Z}_{\geq0}$.

 In the unitary limit $s_{nl}$ will solve the following transcendental equation

 See Table \ref{tab:sEigenvalues} for solutions to Eq. (\ref{eq:Transcendental}). \\